kuangqifu/CK.Sprite.Excel/README.md

 1. export import template from template config
 2. export normal list<T> or DataTable to Excel
 3. export list<T> or DataTable to Excel with multi header
-4. import excel with normal validate and customer validate,response error result table to user.
+4. import excel with normal validate and customer validate,response error result excel to user with error source row data and error detail info.